matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 }
 ```

+In examples below, we assume that the Box contract is compiled and its artifact loaded using Deployer class from hardhat-zksync-deploy plugin.
+More info on how to compile and load the contract can be found on the following link: [write-and-deploy-a-contract](https://era.zksync.io/docs/api/hardhat/getting-started.html#write-and-deploy-a-contract).

 ## Transparent upgradable proxies

 Transparent upgradable proxies provide a way to upgrade a smart contract without changing its address or requiring any change in the contract's interaction code.
 With transparent proxies, a contract's address is owned by a proxy contract, which forwards all calls to the actual contract implementation.
 When a new implementation is deployed, the proxy can be upgraded to point to the new implementation, allowing for seamless upgrades without requiring changes to the contract's interaction code.